 The survival probability is based on the ratio of the swimming speed a fish uses in a cell to the fish's maximum sustainable swim speed.
-The swimming speed used in a cell is determined when calculating respiration energy costs (Section 6.3.7): fish are assumed to swim at the cell's water velocity unless they are drift-feeding with access to velocity shelters.
+The swimming speed used in a cell is determined when calculating respiration energy costs (Section 5.3.7): fish are assumed to swim at the cell's water velocity unless they are drift-feeding with access to velocity shelters.
 Fish using velocity shelters are assumed to swim at a speed equal to the cell's velocity times the parameter habShelterSpeedFrac.
+In inSTREAM-SD, fish can also use hiding cover; a algorithm explained below is used to estimate their exposure to high velocity risk.

 Maximum sustainable swim speed (maxSwimSpeed, cm/s) is a particularly important state variable for model trout.
-As a component of both high velocity mortality and drift feeding (Section 6.3.3), maxSwimSpeed strongly affects the relationship between a cell's velocity and habitat quality for various size trout.
-Because inSTREAM uses a daily time step, the maximum swim speed used for high velocity mortality must be a speed that fish can swim for hours, not a burst or short-term maximum speed.
+As a component of both high velocity mortality and drift feeding (Section 5.3.3), maxSwimSpeed strongly affects the relationship between a cell's velocity and habitat quality for various size trout.
+Because inSTREAM uses multi-hour time steps, the maximum swim speed used for high velocity mortality must be a speed that fish can swim for hours, not a burst or short-term maximum speed.
 The formulation for maxSwimSpeed is based on literature values of "critical swimming speed" (often abbreviated as U{crit}), a standard approach to estimating maximum sustainable speed in a laboratory test chamber.
 Measurement of U{crit} involves repeatedly stepping up the swimming speed and holding it for a specified time interval until the fish is exhausted; different time intervals can be used to estimate short-term vs. long-term sustainable swim speeds.
 To model maxSwimSpeed, long-term values of U{crit} were used.
 Myrick (1998) cites references indicating that trout may start to use white (fast-twitch) muscle fibers at 90-95 percent of U{crit} .
 Therefore, a better estimate of the speed fish can sustain for long periods is 90 percent of the U{crit} (C. Myrick, Department of Fish, Wildlife, and Conservation Ecology, University of California, Davis, pers. comm. with S. Railsback, 10 May 1999).

 U{crit} for trout has been measured at different temperatures and fish lengths by a number of researchers.
 These studies examined brown (Butler et al. 1992), cutthroat (Hawkins and Quinn 1996, MacNutt et al. 2004), and rainbow and golden trout (Schneider and Connors 1982; Taylor et al. 1996; Alsop and Wood 1997; Myrick 1998, also published in Myrick and Cech 2000; Myrick and Cech 2003).
 [The study by Griffiths and Alderdice (1972) was not used even though it has been the basis of several previous models of maximum swimming speed.
-Griffiths and Alderdice measured juvenile coho salmon swimming speed over temperatures between 2 and 26° C; however, they did not provide sufficient information to distinguish the effects of fish size and temperature and apparently did not control these two variables separately.]
+Griffiths and Alderdice measured juvenile coho salmon swimming speed over temperatures between 2 and 26° C; however, they did not provide sufficient information to distinguish the effects of fish size and temperature, and apparently did not control these two variables separately.]

 There is considerable variability among these studies, likely due to differences in experimental equipment and techniques, and to variability in the exercise condition of the fish.
 However, two general conclusions can be drawn.
-First, maxSwimSpeed increases with fish length (Figure 18).
-Second, maxSwimSpeed varies nonlinearly with temperature, peaking at temperatures around 10-15° (Figure 19).
+First, maxSwimSpeed increases with fish length (Figure 17).
+Second, maxSwimSpeed varies nonlinearly with temperature, peaking at temperatures around 10-15° (Figure 18).
 The formulation for maxSwimSpeed therefore has two terms: the first represents how swimming speed at 10-15° varies with fish length, and the second modifies maxSwimSpeed for temperature.